 5 // Remaking the Garden Wall

 The garden wall (or any suitable wall) can also be remade into a vertical garden.
 The fence around it is used to hang the pots at vertical intervals of around 1.5 feet.
 When the plants grow, they cover the fence so well is becomes a visual shield.
 (Get the best drill bits in town while you’re building your vertical garden.)
+And check out the essential gardening tools you might need.

 How to Treat Your Vertical Garden: Organic Gardening